DOE-ICoM/Torrent.jl/README.md

 - `rivulet-thickness` is the thickness of a rivulet in meters.
 High fidelity simulations might use values as small as 0.01 meters, while coarser initial explorations might use values as large as 0.5 meters. [`Float`]

 - `rivulet-length` should be provided in grid cells.
-To get the absolute length of a rivulet, one then needs to multiply by the breadth of a DEM grid cell.
+To get the absolute length of a rivulet, one would then need to multiply by the width of a DEM grid cell.
 Rivulets can often be kilometers long. [`Int`]

-All rivulets have the same length and thickness.
+All rivulets have the same length and thickness at this point.

 ## Simulation Parameters